strangerstudios/pmpro-network-subsite/readme.txt

 1. On your main network site, activate and configure Paid Memberships Pro by following the Initial Plugin Setup guide.
 1. Upload the 'pmpro-network-subsite' directory to the 'wp-content/plugins/' directory of your WordPress Multisite environment.
 1. For each site in your network that has member content, navigate to the site's Dashboard > Plugins.
 Activate Paid Memberships Pro AND the Multisite Membership Add On.
+1. On the child sites in the network, navigate to the Memberships settings page and assign the appropriate site as the Main Network Site.
 1. DO NOT activate the 'pmpro-network-subsite' plugin on the “Main” site (i.e. where people checkout) of your network.
-1. Make sure that the constant PMPRO_NETWORK_MAIN_DB_PREFIX is properly defined for your main network site in your wp-config.php file.
-For example: define('PMPRO_NETWORK_MAIN_DB_PREFIX', 'wp');
+1. We also recommend defining the PMPRO_MULTISITE_REWRITE_URLS in your wp-config.php file.
+For example: define('PMPRO_MULTISITE_REWRITE_URLS', true );

 You will now be able to create members-only content on subsites in the network.
 The membership levels of your main site are mirrored in each subsite.